 Better for the planet: Moving to electric from petrol and diesel is a key way to reduce emissions that are harmful to the environment.

-Tax savings: There is no VED tax on an electric car until 2025.
+Tax savings: There is no VED tax on electric cars until 2025.

 They cost more to buy: You can expect to pay more for an electric car than cars that run on petrol or diesel.
 And with government grants scrapped, it might make it harder to afford.